denis89/gaw4d4/sql-questions-homework.md

     select id from users where name = 'Jonathan Anderson';

-    19. Inserts a wishlist entry for the user with the name "Jonathan Anderson" for the product "The Ruby Programming Language".
+    19. Inserts a wishlist entry for the user with the name "Jonathan Anderson" for the product "The Ruby Programming Language". insert into wishlists(product_id, id) values (select id from products where name = " The Ruby Programming Language", select id from users where name = "Jonathan Anderson");
  ?
     20. Updates the name of the "Jonathan Anderson" user to be "Jon Anderson". update users set name = "Jon Anderson" where name = "Jonathan Anderson";